MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-gateway-install.md

 **Q**: What is the actual Windows service called? <br/>
-**A**: On the Services tab in Task Manager, the service name is "PBIEgwService" (Power BI Enterprise Gateway Service).
+**A**: On the Services tab in Task Manager, the service name is "PBIEgwService", or Power BI Enterprise Gateway Service.
 In the Services console, the service name is "On-premises data gateway service".
 The Windows service uses "NT SERVICE\PBIEgwService" as the Service SID (SSID).